George Mackintosh Lindsay1

 Major Richard Archer Houblon was born on 13 October 1884.2 He was the son of Colonel George Bramston Archer Houblon and Lady Alice Frances Lindsay.1 He married Doreen Lindsay, daughter of Colonel Walter Charles Lindsay and Lady Kathleen Butler, on 12 October 1929.1 He died on 11 June 1957 at age 72.1

-He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Major in the service of the Royal Horse Artillery.1
+He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Major in the Royal Horse Artillery.1

 Citations